Nasal Issues & Nosebleed

 What is a brain stroke, and how serious is it?

 A brain stroke happens when blood flow to the brain is blocked or a blood vessel bursts.
-It’s a medical emergency that can cause brain damage, paralysis, or death if not treated quickly.
+It is a medical emergency that can cause paralysis, speech problems, memory loss, or even death if not treated quickly.
+Stroke symptoms and outcomes can vary for each person.
+Always seek immediate medical help if you suspect a stroke.

-How can Bangla Health Connect help with stroke treatment in India?
+How can Bangla Health Connect help with stroke treatment abroad?

-Bangla Health Connect helps Bangladeshi patients book appointments with top neurologists at Apollo Hospitals, arrange medical visas, and manage the full treatment journey from diagnosis to rehabilitation.
+Bangla Health Connect helps Bangladeshi patients connect with neurologists and neurosurgeons worldwide, arrange consultations, and support the full treatment journey from emergency care to rehabilitation.

-Which hospitals in India are best for stroke treatment?
+Which hospitals are best for brain stroke treatment abroad?

 How soon should a stroke patient get treatment?

-Treatment should begin within 4.5 hours of symptom onset for best results.
-However, newer treatments like mechanical thrombectomy can be done up to 24 hours after a stroke.
+Treatment should begin within 4.5 hours of the first symptoms for best results.
+In some cases, mechanical thrombectomy can be performed up to 24 hours after onset, depending on the patient’s condition.
+Only a qualified neurologist can decide the best treatment timing for an individual case.

 Can Bangla Health Connect help with travel and accommodation?

 Yes.
-Bangla Health Connect assists with medical visa letters, flight planning, and even complimentary airport pickup in India to make travel safe and easy for patients and families.
+Bangla Health Connect assists with medical visa letters, flight planning, and airport pickup, making the process safe and easy for patients and families.

-Is follow-up care available for stroke patients after returning to Bangladesh?
+Is follow-up care available after returning to Bangladesh?

 Yes.
-Bangla Health Connect helps arrange follow-up consultations online with Indian stroke specialists to ensure continued recovery and care from home.
+Bangla Health Connect helps arrange online follow-up consultations with international neurologists to monitor recovery and rehabilitation progress from home.

 Doctor Appointment | Indian Medical Visa Invitation Letter | Second Opinion | Cost of Treatment | Flight Ticket